Maps and route information for enjoying the greenways located within the City of Roanoke.

 If you go on the Greenways, please do your part to ensure social distancing, take out all your own trash, and respect steps being taken by local authorities to try to limit overcrowding in these public spaces.

 It's a hugely popular spot for biking, walking, and running, and winds through various communities in Virginia's Blue Ridge, connecting you to many interesting parts of the area, including local parks, downtown districts, and the Roanoke River.

 It's a great place to take your pets when visiting Virginia's Blue Ridge and enjoy different unique views of the area, including looks at the surrounding mountains, city skyline, and nearby river and creeks.

 Families also enjoy utilizing the many playgrounds located near the greenways at the area parks and picnic areas.

 Portions of the greenway also offer great opportunities for fishing, tubing, and kayaking, and connect to the Roanoke River Blueway.
 Kayak/canoe launch spots can be found on multiple portions of the Roanoke River Greenway and Tinker Creek Greenway.

 Be Courteous & Safe - Familiarize Yourself with the Greenway Safety Guidelines >

-Plan a unique adventure on the greenway through Roanoke Mountain Adventures or enjoy a bike ride by renting bicycles through UnderDog Bikes, which is located along the Roanoke River Greenway in Roanoke's Wasena Neighborhood and offers a variety of bike rentals.
+Plan a unique adventure on the greenway through Roanoke Mountain Adventures, which is located along the Roanoke River Greenway in Roanoke's Wasena Neighborhood and offers a variety of bike rentals.

 The following PDF maps were created by the Roanoke Valley Greenways and are helpful guides on where to find routes in the area: